mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 ### Git features

-You don't need to be a Git expert to work with me.
-You should the following basic usage:
+You don't need to be a Git expert to work with me as long as you understand basic functionality:

 * Clone a repo
 * Push and pull changes to a repo